aran08/FlightAndSearchService/README.md

 ```

-- Once you have added you db config as listed above, go to src folder from terminal and execute `npx sequelize db:create`
+- Once you have added you db config as listed above, go to src folder from terminal and execute `npx sequelize db:create` and then execute

+`npx sequelize db:migrate`
 ```

+## Db Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belong to an airplane but one airplane can be used in multiple flights
+  - A City has many airports but one airport belong to a city
+  - One Airports can have many flights. but a flight belongs to one airport